 Practice, practice, practice!
-It’s useful to go through the motions with the jumpers slowly with many pauses in order for them to grasp the angles needed.
-Once the comprehension is strong, its time to apply drills.
+Go through the motions with the jumpers slowly with many pauses.
+Once the comprehension is strong, apply drills.

-I like this YouTube video.
-It describes the penultimate step development because it separates the last two strides from the rest of the approach.
+I like this YouTube video because it describes the second-to-last step development and separates the last two strides from the rest of the approach.

-Here’s another great YouTube training video showing the jumper landing on the penultimate step, flexing the knee and hip, moving the COM over the step, and almost jumping into the last step with correct angles and belly button forward.
-I like how the arms remain behind his back so all he can focus on are the steps.
+Here’s another great YouTube training video because it shows the jumper landing on the penultimate step.
+Furthermore, the video shows the jumper flexing the knee and hip, moving the COM over the step, and almost jumping into the last step with correct angles.
+Additionally, his belly button is forward.
+I also like how his arms remain behind his back so he can focus on the steps.

 While still controversial, there are many ways to perceive the second-to-last step.
 In the end, the second-to-last step MUST set a jumper up for the takeoff step.Embed from Getty Images